pulumi/docs/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/_index.md

 - A [Pulumi account and token]({{< relref "/docs/intro/pulumi-service/accounts#access-tokens" >}}) (If you don't have an account, go to the [signup page](https://app.pulumi.com/signup))
 - An AWS account (the free version should be fine)
-- Familiarity with the Python programming language
+- Familiarity with either the TypeScript or Python programming language

 ## About this pathway